 - reporting on current events

-Please note that there are specific requirements for each use listed above.
+Please note that the copyright law also imposes specific requirements for the uses listed above.

 United against ‘Swissness’ misuse – the IPI and Swiss exporters are working together